-Traditionally, the regulatory activity of enhancers and promoters were experimentally validated in a non-native context using low throughput heterologous reporter constructs leading to very few experimentally validated enhancers that function at the same time in a mammalian tissue \cite{}.
+Traditionally, the regulatory activity of enhancers and promoters were experimentally validated in a non-native context using low throughput heterologous reporter constructs leading to a small number of validated enhancers that function in the same mammalian cell-type \cite{}.
 In addition to the small numbers, the validated enhancers were typically biased towards conserved noncoding regions \cite{} with particular patterns of chromatin or transcription factor binding \cite{} making these validated enhancers inappropriate for training supervised machine learning models of enhancers.
-Instead, a majority of the methods for predicting enhancers are trained based on properties associated with enhancers such as clusters of TF-binding sites or TF-binding motifs, conservation, and chromatin features associated with active regulatory regions in the genome \cite{}.
-Active enhancers and promoters typically contain sites of accessible DNA in which TFs bind (peaks in DNase-I hypersensitivity or DHS) and are flanked by histone proteins that contain several post-translational modifications \cite{}.
-In particular, acetylation of Lys27 in the histone protein H3 (or H3K27ac modification) is enriched on the nucleosome flanking active regulatory regions while the level of methylation on Lys4 on the same protein is used to separate enhancers (H3K4me1-enriched) and promoters (H3K4me3-enriched).
-However, as very enhancers have been validated, it remains challenging to assess the performance of different enhancer prediction methods and the optimal method to combine information from multiple chromatin marks to make cell-type specific regulatory predictions remains largely unknown.
+As a result, most theoretical methods to predict enhancers could not optimally parameterize their models using a gold standard set of functional elements.
+Instead, most of these models were trained based on certain features associated with enhancers, which were then utilized to predict enhancers.
+Active enhancers and promoters tend to be depleted of histone proteins and contain accessible DNA on which various transcription factors and cofactors bind \cite{}.
+These regulatory regions also tend to be flanked by nucleosomes that contain histone proteins with certain characteristic post-translational modifications \cite{}.
+These characteristics lead to an enriched “double peak” signal containing troughs on regulatory regions within different ChIP-Seq experiments for various histone modifications such as acetylation on H3K27 and methylations on H3K4 \cite{}.
+Hence, conservation, TF binding motifs, TF binding sites, as well as enrichment of epigenetic marks have each been used to train models for enhancer prediction \cite{}.
+A small number of the predicted enhancers were then validated experimentally to test the accuracy of these predictions.

-In recent times, due to the advent of next generation sequencing, a number of assays were developed to experimentally test the regulatory activity of up to a hundred thousand regions in a massively parallel fashion \cite{}.
-The validity of the regulatory regions identified using massively parallel regulatory assays (MPRA) for training machine learning models that predict enhancers remains controversial as the sensitivity and selectivity of these assays remains questionable.
-A majority of these MPRAs test the regulatory activity of different regions by assessing its ability to induce gene expression in a plasmid after transfecting it into a cell-type of interest \cite{}.
-Such assays may not recapitulate the native chromatin environment found in chromosomes, which may be necessary for assessing whether the regulatory region is active in its genomic environment \cite{}.
-However, the regulatory regions identified using MPRAs could provide a treasure trove of information on these regulatory elements if they could be utilized for predicting enhancers in a cell-type dependent fashion.
+However, as very few enhancers had been experimentally validated, it remains challenging to assess the performance of different methods for enhancer prediction and we are still unsure about the optimal method to combine information from multiple chromatin marks to make cell-type specific regulatory predictions.
+In recent times, due to the advent of next generation sequencing, a number of transfection and transduction-based assays were developed to experimentally test the regulatory activity of up to a hundred thousand regions in a massively parallel fashion \cite{}.
+In these experiments, several plasmids that each contain a single core promoter upstream of a luciferase or GFP gene are transfected or transduced into cells \cite{}.
+These plasmids are used to test the regulatory activity of different regions by placing them near the core promoter as differences in the gene’s expression occur due to the differences in the activity of the tested region.
+STARR-seq was one such MPRA that was used to test the regulatory activity of the fly genome in several cell-types \cite{} and was able to identify thousands of cell-type specific enhancers.
+For the first time, using data from massively parallel reporter assays (MPRAs), we have the ability to properly train our models based on a large number of experimentally validated enhancers and assess the performance of different models for enhancer prediction.